1st January 1968

 THE GRAHAM BOND ORGANISATION

 Graham Bond was one of those British artists who, along with Alexis Korner and John Mayall, was responsible for providing a haven for several musicians who went on to achieve notoriety and fame elsewhere.
 Born in Romford, like Mike Cotton, Bond started out as a jazz musician and first achieved some success as a saxophone player in the Don Rendell Quartet before briefly joining Korner’s Blues Incorporated.
 Voted “Britain’s New Jazz Star” in 1961 he formed his own Graham Bond Quartet with musicians taken from Korner’s band.
 These were Ginger Baker on drums, Jack Bruce on bass, and guitarist John McLaughlin with Bond now favouring the Hammond Organ as his primary instrument.
 After the group became known as the Graham Bond Organisation, McLaughlin was replaced by Dick Heckstall-Smith on saxophone and 2 albums, – “The Sound of 65” and “There’s A Bond Between Us” – both released in the same year, are still revered amongst British blues rock enthusiasts as seminal records of the genre with one of these albums (depending on your source) featuring the first example of a Mellotron being used on a rock record.
 The band however were beset by problems.
-Bond himself was an early drug abuser and quite possibly becuase of this, he decided to hand over the running of the group to Ginger Baker, who, after constant rows with bassist Bruce, sacked him only to leave himself to eventually form Cream with Bruce and Eric Clapton.
+Bond himself was an early drug abuser and quite possibly because of this, he decided to hand over the running of the group to Ginger Baker, who, after constant rows with bassist Bruce, sacked him only to leave himself to eventually form Cream with Bruce and Eric Clapton.
 Jon Hiseman took over on drums and the Organisation continued as a trio but the loss of his star pupils diminished Bond’s music.
 Unable to find a successful commercial synthesis that pleased the general public (all Blues bands in the 60’s were judged by hit singles and Bond didn’t have any) and with Bond’s deteriorating health, the band dissolved completely in 1967 with Hiseman & Heckstall-Smith forming the rock band Colosseum.
 It’s hard to determine exactly what kind of state Bond was in when he played this gig.
 One observer remarked that it was “just Bond on Hammond plus a drummer playing Jazz/Blues all bathed in a liquid light show”.
 Such was the erratic nature of Bond’s mental state it could be that the light show was more impressive than the actual performance as he not only continued to exhibit mental disorders, with manic episodes and periods of intense depression, but was still a heavy drug user.
 His career continued sporadically – he played as a session musician in America for a year, fronted a band called the Graham Bond Initiation with his wife, and was a temporary member of both Ginger Baker’s Air Force and Jack Bruce’s band.
 Seemingly unable to prevent his decline, he started to show an unhealthy interest in the occult (he believed he was Aleister Crowley’s son) and spent January 1973 in hospital after a nervous breakdown.
 It has even been posthumously speculated (in the biography “Mighty Shadow”) that he sexually abused his stepdaughter.
 On 8 May 1974, at just 36 years of age, Bond was killed when he threw himself in front of a tube train at Finsbury Park Station.
 A troubled soul most certainly but an important, and largely overlooked, artist.

 5th February 1968